Chicago Dunkin’ Employee Arrested After Allegedly Spitting Mucus Into State Trooper’s Coffee

 A Chicago Dunkin’ coffee shop employee by the name of Vincent J. Sessler has been arrested after allegedly spitting in a police officer’s coffee and then serving it to him.
-The incident occurred on Thursday evening at a location near the Chicago Midway International Airport.
+The incident occurred on Thursday evening at a location near Chicago Midway International Airport.
 The employee was arrested on Saturday, according to NBC News.

-The only reason that the officer realized his drink had been tampered with was because he removed the lid of the coffee, which he ordered black, so that it would cool down quicker.
+The officer realized his drink had been tampered with after he removed the lid of the coffee, which he ordered black, so that it would cool down quicker.
 When he looked into the coffee he saw something that immediately made him suspicious, according to an announcement from Illinois State Police.

 “Due to the coffee being extremely hot, the Trooper removed the lid from the top of the cup of coffee in order to cool it down.
 The Trooper observed a large, thick piece of mucus which was later confirmed to be saliva, floating inside it.”